hobbyistmaker/TH3D-Unified-U1.R2/README.md

-**This firmware is maintained by TH3D.
-The goal is an easy to use firmware for 3D printers that we have added support for.**
+**This is a configuration for an Ender 3 running the Unified firmware maintained by TH3D, equipped with the EZABL on a Petsfang mount.**

 ----------